 As long as any other candidate would have the same opportuntiy to do so then yes that's fine.

 How do I stand for Election?

-Our briefing pack will give you advice on standing for election, along with all the key dates and some practical advice on organising your campaign.
+Our candidate handbook will give you advice on standing for election, along with all the key dates and some practical advice on organising your campaign.
 To be a candidate you just need to be a current student and a member of the Union.
 Nominating yourself is easy; click on the Elections page and log in with your student ID.